 Meningitis due to group B streptococcus (GBS meningitis) may occur in the first week of life, accompanying early-onset neonatal sepsis and frequently manifesting initially as a systemic illness with prominent respiratory signs.
-Often, however, GBS meningitis occurs after this period (most commonly in the first 3 mo of life) as an isolated illness characterized by absence of antecedent obstetric or perinatal complications and the presence of more specific signs of meningitis (eg, fever, lethargy, seizures).
+Often, however, GBS meningitis occurs after this period (most commonly in the first 3 months of life) as an isolated illness characterized by absence of antecedent obstetric or perinatal complications and the presence of more specific signs of meningitis (eg, fever, lethargy, seizures).

 Definitive diagnosis of neonatal bacterial meningitis is made by CSF examination via lumbar puncture (LP), which should be done in any neonate suspected of having sepsis or meningitis.
-However, LP can be difficult to do in a neonate, and there is some risk of hypoxia.
+However, LP can be difficult to do in a neonate, and there is some risk of the procedure causing hypoxia.
 Poor clinical condition (eg, respiratory distress, shock, thrombocytopenia) makes LP risky.
 If LP is delayed, the neonate should be treated as though meningitis is present.
 Even when the clinical condition improves, the presence of inflammatory cells and abnormal glucose and protein levels in CSF days after illness onset can still suggest the diagnosis.
 A needle with a trocar should be used for LP to avoid introducing epithelial rests and subsequent development of epitheliomas.

 Repeating the CSF analysis helps guide duration of therapy and predict prognosis.
-Some experts believe that a repeat LP at 24 to 48 h in neonates with GBS meningitis has prognostic value.
+Some experts believe that a repeat LP at 24 to 48 hours in neonates with GBS meningitis has prognostic value.
 LP should not be repeated at the end of therapy if the neonate is doing well.

 Ventriculitis is suspected in a neonate not responding appropriately to antimicrobial therapy.
-The diagnosis is made when a ventricular puncture yields a WBC count greater than that from the LP, by a positive Gram stain or culture of ventricular fluid, or by increased ventricular pressure.
+The diagnosis is made when a ventricular puncture yields a white blood cell count greater than that from the LP, by a positive Gram stain or culture of ventricular fluid, or by increased ventricular pressure.
 When ventriculitis or brain abscess is suspected, ultrasonography or MRI or CT with contrast may aid diagnosis; dilated ventricles also confirm ventriculitis.

 Prognosis also depends partly on the number of organisms present in CSF at diagnosis.
 The duration of positive CSF cultures correlates directly with the incidence of complications.
-In general, CSF cultures from neonates with GBS are usually sterilized within the first 24 h of antimicrobial therapy.
+In general, CSF cultures from neonates with GBS are usually sterilized within the first 24 hours of antimicrobial therapy.
 Those from gram-negative bacillary meningitis remain positive longer, with a median of 2 days.

 GBS meningitis has a mortality rate significantly lower than that of early-onset GBS sepsis.